Concentrating solutions for a class of nonlinear fractional Schr\"odinger equations in $\mathbb{R}^{N}$: Preliminaries and functional setting

 \subsection{Modification of the nonlinearity}

-Since we look for positive solutions of (\ref{P}), we can suppose that $f(t)= 0$ for any $t \leq 0$.\\ Arguing as in \cite{JT2}, we can prove the following useful properties of the function $f$: \begin{lem} Assume that $(f1)$-$(f3)$ hold.
+Since we are looking for positive solutions of (\ref{P}), we can suppose that $f(t)= 0$ for any $t \leq 0$.\\ Arguing as in \cite{JT2}, we can prove the following useful properties of the function $f$: \begin{lem} Assume that $(f1)$-$(f3)$ hold.
 Then we have: \begin{compactenum}[(i)] \item For all $\delta >0$ there exists $C_{\delta}>0$ such that

 \item If $(f4)$ holds, then $f(t)\geq 0$ for all $t\geq 0$. \item If $(f5)$ holds, then $f(t)\geq 0$, $\hat{F}(t)\geq 0$, $\frac{d}{dt}(\frac{F(t)}{t^{2}})\geq 0$ for all $t \geq 0$. \item If $t\mapsto \frac{f(t)}{t}$ is nondecreasing for $t\in (0, \infty)$, then $(f5)$ is satisfied with $D=1$. \end{compactenum} \end{lem}